 If you got hurt through no fault of your own on an unsafe property, you may be liable for compensation through a premises liability lawsuit.
 These personal injury claims encompass slips, trips, and falls, injury due to criminal activity, and more.

 Contact REA Law to start building your case.
 Call 775-300-7594 today for a complimentary consultation.
 Attorney Raymond E. Areshenko serves clients in Reno, Sparks, and nearby areas of Nevada.
-For clients in Greater Sacramento, REA Law is also available to help with your premises liability case.
-Call 916-800-6090 for a free evaluation of your claim in Northern California.
+For clients in Sacramento or throughout Northern California, REA Law is also available to help with your premises liability case.
+Call 916-800-6090 for a free evaluation of your California claim.

 Learn more about dangerous premises claims by clicking on the links below: